IPS-LMU/The-EMU-SDMS-Manual/_book/emuDB.md

 ### Configuring the `EMU-webApp` and annotating the `emuDB`

 As previously mentioned, the current *fromScratch* `emuDB` contains only empty levels.
 In order to start annotating the database, the `EMU-webApp` has to be configured to display the desired information.
 Although the configuration of the `EMU-webApp` is stored in the `_DBconfig.json` file and is therefore a part of the `emuDB` format, here we will omit an explanation of the extensive possibilities of configuring the web application (see Chapter \@ref(chap:emu-webApp) for an in-depth explanation).
-R Example \@ref(rexample:configWebApp) shows how the `Phonetic` level is added to the level canvases order array of the *default* perspective.
+The R code snippet below shows how the `Phonetic` level is added to the level canvases order array of the *default* perspective.

 ```r